 Ammonia is primarily used in the identification of boletes.
 Place a drop of ammonia on a fresh bolete's cap, stem, sliced flesh, and pore surface.
 Note any color changes that take place.
 Some species, like Boletus illudens, will demonstrate a quick flash of one color (for example, blue-green), then settle into another, more permanent color change (for example, grayish).
-Other species, like Xanthoconium separans, may demonstrate a single color change.
+Other species, like Boletus separans, may demonstrate a single color change.

 KOH (Potassium Hydroxide)

 A 3-5 percent aqueous solution is used to test for color changes.
 Consult your pharmacist for help in obtaining this chemical, or ask the mycologist at a local university (be nice!)--or purchase KOH online at a scientific equipment site like Fisher Scientific (though you may have some difficulty with this post-911).